-Refilling lubricating oil requires professionals to operate with professional tools!
-If there is any problem occurred during adjustment, please call us!
+Injection of lubricating oil requires professional personnel to operate with professional tools.
+If there is any problem during the adjustment, please call us!

 Avoid grease depletion.
 Once the grease is depleted, abnormal noise may occur and the mechanical transmission components may be damaged, thus affecting the performance and use of the robot;